7RU7H/Archive/Recon/Active-Information-Gathering/SNMP/SNMP-Recon-Cheatsheet.md

 # SNMP Cheatsheet

 Simple Network Management Protocol (SNMP) is based on UDP; stateless protocol making it to it is susceptible to IP spoofing and replay attacks.
 SNMP services misconfigurations lead to data leakages.
 It is meant to **manage** the network.
 SNMP protocols 1, 2, and 2c offer no traffic encryption and can be easily intercepted over a local network.
-For port information see [[Network-Services]].
+For port information see [[Networks/Network-Protocols]].

 ## MIB Tree
 SNMP Management Information Base (MIB) is a database organised in tree based structure containing information usually related to network management.
 Leaves being the endpoints and the branches representing organisations or network functions.